14 Best Things To Do in Sintra, Portugal

 • Guide will accompany you inside most of the monuments and locations for historic explanations

 If you have limited time in Portugal and really want to see Sintra, then a day trip is absolutely worth it.
-In one day you can certainly see the highlights like Pena Palace, Castle of the Moors, and Quinta da Regaleira.
-You can make the trip either on your own, or by tour.
+In one day you can see the highlights of the region, like Pena Palace, Castle of the Moors, and Quinta da Regaleira.

 a statue surrounded by greenery on the promenade of the gods at quinta da regaleira in sintra